CaelanBorowiec/Crate-Labeler/README.md

 - **Barcode generation** - Each crate gets a unique ID with a scannable Code 128 barcode.
 - **Namespace system** - Group your crates (like "Audio Gear 1", "Audio Gear 2") and it'll auto-increment the numbers.
 - **PDF export** - Download labels as PDFs ready to print (4" × 6" format).
+- **Export/Import** - Export all your crates as JSON or import from a backup file.
+- **Hash-based routing** - Share direct links to specific crates using `#BIN-ID` in the URL.
+- **Auto-detected base URL** - The barcode base URL is automatically detected from your current location.
 - **Local storage** - Everything saves in your browser.
 No accounts, no cloud, no nonsense.
 - **Print ready** - Optimized for printing, but honestly it works fine for screen viewing too.